AnyChart/export-server/README.md

 posts new tweet with that image.

-Notice, the `/sharing/twitter_oauth` and `/sharing/twitter_confirm` requests are used inside Export server, which means the you don't need to send anything by yourself there.
+Notice, the `/sharing/twitter_oauth` and `/sharing/twitter_confirm` requests are used inside Export server, which means you don't need to send anything by yourself there.

 If you want that the Twitter sharing will work through your server, you should:
 1. create your own Twitter App and provide `twitter_key`, `twitter_secret` and `twitter_callback`